rot1024/sqloflow/README.md

 ## Features

-- 🎯 Two perspectives: operation-focused and schema-focused
+- 🎯 Comprehensive schema view with column-level data flow
 - 📦 Available as both library and CLI
 - 🌐 Works in both browser and Node.js
 - 📸 Schema snapshot generation to track transformations